Ennis House: Interior

 The interior of the house is commonly cited as containing 6000 ft2 or 6200 sqft of space.
 (Note: Some sources have cited figures as low as 4720 ft2 or 5500 ft2, and as high as 7000 ft2 or 10000 ft2.)
 The floor plan is arranged around a grid of squares measuring 4 ft across; each square corresponds to three textile blocks.
 The house has three and a half bathrooms.
 As originally configured, the main house had a living and dining room, a kitchen, and three bedrooms, while the garage and servants' quarters were in a separate wing.
 In total, the main house has ten rooms, while three additional rooms are in the garage wing.
 (Note: Depending on whether the garage wing is counted, the house is variously cited as having four bedrooms (including the wing) or three bedrooms (excluding the wing).)
 Similarly to his other work, Wright designed the Ennis House with an open plan layout; the historian Scott Frank says the layout was intended to accommodate the "flow of life", while the National Park Service said the layout was meant for "comfortable, informal living".
 However, the house also differs from Wright's other work in that most of the rooms are placed on the second floor, not on the first or ground floor.

 The interior walls are made of the same concrete textile blocks as the exterior.
 They are variously supported by continuous foundation walls or standalone footings, both made of poured concrete.
 Textile-block beams span the ceilings, and steel is placed within the building's joints for seismic reinforcement.
 Wright had wanted to design corbeled arches, which were changed to flat lintels at the Ennises' request.
-Additionally, in contrast to other houses where Wright designed built-in furniture, the Ennis family brought in their own furniture.
+Additionally, whereas Wright designed built-in furniture for many of his other house designs, the Ennis family brought in their own furniture.
 Other decorations throughout the house include chandeliers, marble floors, mosaic tiles, and exposed ceiling beams, as well as fireplaces and wrought iron decorations.
-These decorations were commonplace in other homes of the time, in contrast to the unconventional facade, though they were arranged in a way that Scott Frank described as "mechanical".
+These decorations were commonplace in other homes of the time, though they were arranged in a way that Scott Frank described as "mechanical".
 Some of the decorations (such as the wrought iron, marble, and chandeliers) were not part of the original plans and were constructed by other designers; for example, Judson Studios made the stained glass, and Julius Dietzmann made the wrought iron.
 In contrast to the well-lit exteriors, many of the interior spaces are dimly lit, and sightlines are interrupted by various walls.